-Evacuations: In the event of a threat to student safety, it should be understood that school will not be dismissed for the day by the school administration.
-Upon direction of the Administration, students may be sent to Florence Rideout Elementary School.
-When in opinion of the authorities (police and fire departments) it is safe to return to the building, classes will resume.
+Evacuations: In the event of a threat to student safety, it should be understood that school may not be dismissed for the day by the school administration.
+Upon direction of the administration, students may be sent to Florence Rideout Elementary School.
+Upon the approval of the authorities (police and fire departments) it is safe to return to the building, classes will resume.